Prepare documentation for the transportation of goods

 You must be able to:

-4. Select the relevant documentation required to facilitate the passage of goods and confirm the relevant organisations who require the documentation
+7. select the documentation required to facilitate the passage of goods and confirm the relevant organisations that require the documentation

-8. Identify any issues with the documentation, and take the appropriate action to deal with these
+14. identify any issues with the documentation, and take the appropriate action to deal with these in line with organisational procedures

-9. Check that the documentation for transporting goods is retained in line with the relevant statutory, regulatory, legislative and organisational requirements
+16. confirm that the documentation is stored and retained in line with the relevant legal and organisational requirements

 Knowledge and Understanding